Wakefield Kirkgate railway station: Refurbishment 2013–15

 Grand Central opened a first class lounge for its customers in April 2017.

-Passenger Usage
+Passenger volume

 Historically, figures for annual passenger usage at Kirkgate were comparatively low, with only 769 tickets sold to/from the station in the 2006/07 financial year.
 However this was because most tickets are bought to "Wakefield Stations", and it was hard to determine the true use of Wakefield Westgate and Kirkgate as separate entities.

 Following changes in the way the statistics are collected, Kirkgate's usage figure increased significantly to a value which more accurately reflects its true usage.
 In 2022/23, 508,000 journeys to and from the station were estimated along with 82,000 interchanges.